pjebs/restgate/README.md

 Other Useful Packages
 ------------

 Check out [`"github.com/pjebs/jsonerror"`](https://github.com/pjebs/jsonerror) package.
-It will make error-handling, debugging and diagnosis 318% simpler and easier for all your Go projects.
+It will make error-handling, debugging and diagnosis much simpler and more elegant for all your Go projects.

 Final Notes
 ------------